maayan-t8/markdown-site/public/raw/about-this-blog.md

-# About This Markdown Site
+# About This Markdown Framework

-> How this open source site works with Convex for real-time sync and Netlify for deployment.
+> How this open source framework works with Convex for real-time sync and Netlify for deployment.

 ---
 Type: post
 Date: 2025-01-16
 Reading time: 4 min read
-Tags: convex, netlify, open-source, markdown
+Tags: convex, netlify, open-source, markdown, ai, llm
 ---

-# About This Markdown Site
+# About This Markdown Framework

-An open-source markdown sync site for developers and AI agents.
-Publish from the terminal with `npm run sync`.
-Write locally, sync instantly with real-time updates.
-Powered by Convex and Netlify.
+An open-source publishing framework for AI agents and developers.
+Write markdown, sync from the terminal.
+Your content is instantly available to browsers, LLMs, and AI agents.
+Built on Convex and Netlify.

 ## How It Works